 - While the quinoa is cooking mix together the lime juice, oil, vinegar, honey, garlic chili sauce and spices together in a small bowl.

-- Transfer quinoa to a large bowl and add in the onions, tomatoes, and dressing.
+- Transfer quinoa to a large bowl and add in the onions, tomatoes, feta cheese, and dressing.

 - Fill the lettuce leaves with the quinoa mixture and top with the spicy mango sauce.